igor0ser/ionic-flowers/readme.md

 cordova plugin add cordova-plugin-vibration

+cordova plugin add cordova-plugin-whitelist

-# Connect device and install its driver on computer
+## Connect device and install its driver on computer

 ## Run application with command: